 Course Title Recommendations for Daily Physical Activity for Children Course Number 1.3 Course Description / Main Objective This course focuses on recommending physical activity levels for children, strategies for implementation, and developing skills for assessing the recommended daily physical activity level for children.
 It addresses country-specific benchmarks for daily physical activity in children.
 It also identifies the responsibilities and defined actions of parents, teachers, coaches, and stakeholders in achieving it.
 The main objective of the course is to emphasize the recommended daily physical activity levels for children of different ages, equip teachers with skills for assessment, and underline the responsibilities of all involved parties in achieving the recommendations.
-Course Structure (each module requires AT L/S 2 h Teaching Unit 1: WHO Recommendation for Daily Physical Activity Quality of Life of Children LEAST 2 Teaching Units) SDL 2 h Teaching Unit 2: Policies vs Reality W 2 h Teaching Unit 3: Call for Actions Course Content (examples of specific Course Content based on TU 1 Focusing on the WHO recommendations for daily physical activity and quality of life in children; pyramid of physical activity and nutrition.
+Course Structure (each module requires AT L/S 2 h Teaching Unit 1: WHO Recommendation for Daily Physical Activity Quality of Life of Children LEAST 2 Teaching Units) SDL 2 h Teaching Unit 2: Policies vs Reality W 2 h Teaching Unit 3: Call for Actions Course Content (examples of specific Course Content based on TU 1 • Focusing on the WHO recommendations for daily physical activity and quality of life in children; pyramid of physical activity and nutrition.
 EduPASS LTT workshops are shared as separate slide decks) TU 2 Readings of evidence-based studies for benchmarks, country-specific recommendations, and country-specific reports for the achieved level of PA and quality of life in children Approaches in evaluating daily PA level Identification of existing policies and actions and identification of responsibilities among different stakeholders TU 3 Work in small groups/focus groups discussion for preparing teaching activities that will support identified recommendations and preparing an action plan suggested to different stakeholders

-Course Title Design of Interventional Programs for Increasing Daily Physical Activity of Children in Different Settings Course Number 1.4 Course Description / Main Objective This course provides a theoretical background for developing intervention programs aimed at supporting children's daily physical activity levels.
+Course Title Design of Intervention Programmes for Increasing Daily Physical Activity of Children in Different Settings Course Number 1.4 Course Description / Main Objective This course provides a theoretical background for developing intervention programs aimed at supporting children's daily physical activity levels.
 It provides insights for teachers on how to create an environment that supports and stimulates physical activity daily, how to integrate movement with other learning activities, incorporate movement and play during nonstructured time, involve parents etc. The main objective of this course is to teach teacher educators how to incorporate movement and physical activity in different parts of the day and within the educational process, apart from time dedicated to physical education.
-Course Structure (each module requires AT L/S 2 h LEAST 2 Teaching Units) 2 h Teaching Unit 1: Key Aspects of Designing Interventional Programs for Promoting Physical Activity Daily W / PE 4 h Teaching Unit 2: Design of Programs that Support Children's Daily Physical Activity s/w 2 h Teaching Unit 3: Guidance and Support for Implementation Course Content (examples of specific Course Content based on EduPASS LTT workshops TU 1 phys • Lear using on identifying possibilities for implementing sical activity for children in different settings ning the key aspects that help design successful grams and implement them in practice are shared as separate slide decks) TU 2 Work in small groups for designing programs in different settings that will support children's daily PA, and their holistic development and provide a possibility to meet WHO recommendations TU 3 iden How is group discussion that will help teacher educators tify best practice examples, possible obstacles to overcome them as well as to identify ways to ement designed programs in their everyday setting
+Course Structure (each module requires AT LEAST 2 Teaching Units) L/S 2 h Teaching Unit 1: Key Aspects of Designing Interventional Programs for Promoting Physical Activity Daily W / PE 4 h Teaching Unit 2: Design of Programs that Support Children's Daily Physical Activity S / W 2 h Teaching Unit 3: Guidance and Support for Implementation (examples of specific Course Content based on EduPASS LTT workshopsTU 1physical activity for children in Learning the key aspects that programs and implement ther using on identifying possibilities for implementing sical activity for children in different settings ming the key aspects that help design successful grams and implement them in practice are shared as separate slide decks) TU 2 Work in small groups for designing programs in different settings that will support children's daily PA, and their holistic development and provide a possibility to meet WHO recommendations TU 3 identify best practice examples, possible obs How to overcome them as well as to identify us group discussion that will help teacher educators htify best practice examples, possible obstacles v to overcome them as well as to identify ways to lement designed programs in their everyday setting